-Father Jon Buffington, a Chaldean Catholic priest and Master Iconographer of 25 years, instructs in the traditional ancient iconography style and methods, conducted in relative silence as a spiritual journey, always beginning with group prayer.
+Father Jon Buffington, a Chaldean Catholic priest and Master Iconographer of over 25 years, instructs in the traditional ancient iconography style and methods, conducted in relative silence as a spiritual journey, always beginning with group prayer.
 Students paint with traditional egg tempera on wooden panels, just as in ancient times.
 Our program curriculum is designed to support the formation of a traditionally trained iconographer for the church, but also is open to anyone interested in writing icons, and those who seek truth.

 In the traditional iconographic philosophy of humility, we use only humble natural materials from the Earth of animal, vegetable & mineral origin.
 The dry pigments in the Student Specialty Pigment Kit are purchased and imported from Zecchi, the pigment vendor in Florence, Italy, who supplied the great artists Michelangelo, Giotto, Leonardo da Vinci, and many others.
 To this day, Zecchi’s supplies the very same pigments to Uffizi conservators for restoration and conservation of museum masterpieces.

 Students can expect to complete an icon following the prototype provided by the our instructors.

 Iconography does not form artists.
 Iconography forms you.
 Icons are a liturgical art to lead us into a deeper state of prayer.
 We will teach you how to create the lines, blend the colors and create the icon.
 You simply bring your hopes and desires to the process.
 See the photo below as an example of our 2020/2021 Beginning Iconography students, none of whom had formal art training.
 You can do it.

 14 Week Spring 2023 Beginning Iconography Level II Program

 Beginning Iconography Level II is designed to prepare our Beginning Level I students to move on in Iconography.
 Check back.